 "Should thou be doing that mother?
 The doctor said…"

 "Oh bother the doctor, he is no woman and neither is thee.
 Who else is going to clean thy shirts while ye are in the field with thy father?
 I will not have my son running around looking like some filthy ragamuffin!"

-Elizabeth watched Thackery turn bright red as his mother scolded him, and she could not stop the laugh that burst from her lips.
-Thackery's mother chuckled as well when he turned as red as a strawberry, shooing him back to the field to help his father with the harvest.
+Elizabeth watched Thackery's ears turn red with embarrassment as his mother scolded him, and she could not stop the laugh that burst from her lips.
+Thackery's mother chuckled as well when his face went as red as a strawberry, and shooed him back to the field to help his father with the harvest.
 Elizabeth watched him go, unsure of what to do next when his mother called her over to the wash tub.

 "As much as I love my son, he does worry so.
 But he was right, I am tired and should not be doing this work.
 Not that he will ever hear that from me."

 "Would thou like some help, Goodwife Binx?"